 - Freshly ground black pepper to serve

-Put the pulses in the pot, stirring well to cover everywhere with oil.
-Add the potatoes, carrots and celery, bay leaves and chicken broth (or water with cube).
+- Put the pulses in the pot, stirring well to cover everywhere with oil.
+Add the potatoes, carrots and celery, bay leaves and vegetable broth (or water with cube).

-Meanwhile roast the pumpkin and puree in the food processor (or if it has been frozen, thaw).
-Put the soup in the food processor and mash.
-Add the pumpkin and stir.
+- Meanwhile roast the pumpkin and purée it using an immersion blender or a food processor (or if it has been frozen, thaw it).
+Purée the soup as well and add the pumpkin and mix.

 Kopiaste and Kali Orexi,